 Patient 5: A young woman is dealing with unexplained migraines.
 I found that her craniosacral fascial system is still holding her severe infant arching (extension) pattern.
 Her lumbar fascia, pulling hard on her neck/head causing the migraines, also appears to be linked to her severe constipation.

 Patient 6: Deep in her onion, a woman is now experiencing new neck and jaw pressure.
 I found it really interesting how my perspective has changed about “knowing” in my profession.
-40 years ago I would have told her she had TMJ dysfunction.
-20 years ago I would have told her she was clenching her teeth at night from stress.
+Forty years ago, I would have told her she had TMJ dysfunction.
+Twenty years ago, I would have told her she was clenching her teeth at night from stress.
 I told her this week that she is working through another layer of her in utero onion.
-Twenty years from now there may be a new aspect.
+Twenty years from now, there may be a new aspect.
 I call that phenomenon professional growth.

-Patient 8: His nine-year-old sister presents with some headaches.
-When the fascia in her upper back and neck released, her brain cycle went from zero seconds to one hundred seconds.
-On the second visit her brain cycle went to 200 seconds.
+Patient 8: His 9-year-old sister presents with some headaches.
+When the fascia in her upper back and neck released, her brain cycle went from zero seconds to 100 seconds.
+On the second visit, her brain cycle went to 200 seconds.
 I expect that her headache issue will resolve.

 Patient 9: An 18-month-old boy has been standing for weeks but does not walk.
 I found that his craniosacral fascial system was locked down in his lower body.
 The day after his first session his mom emailed me, “He is walking all over.”